Mid-term, COP28 challenges itself to go beyond wish lists and postures

 But at the heart of the negotiation, Dubai is slipping.
 “Regarding the global assessment, we have an initial text on the table… But it is a bag of wish lists and a lot of posturing,” indicated the secretary general of UN Climate Change, Simon Steill.
 For this first “assessment” since the Paris Agreement, the COP is supposed indicate as clearly as possible the directions to be taken to achieve the objectives.
 The terms of a gradual elimination of fossil fuels are at the heart of the issue, but including this objective in the conclusions of COP28 remains far from certain.

-The President of the Conference, the Emirati Sultan Al-Jaber, is under pressure after the broadcast of ambiguous statements over the weekend.
+The President of the Conference, the Emirati Sultan Al-Jaber, is under pressure following the broadcast of ambiguous statements over the weekend.
 Reacting to this subject, American envoy John Kerry gave his translation on Wednesday of the message from IPCC scientists, who indicate that the 1.5°C objective requires at least 43% reductions globally for 2030 ( compared to 1990) and net zero emissions for 2050: “We think this means we need to make a gradual exit [de la consommation de combustibles fossiles], there is no other way to achieve this goal“, he estimated.
-And the American councilor got excited in front of an audience of journalists about the need to overcome this blockage – “Come on!
+And the American councilor got excited in front of an audience of journalists regarding the need to overcome this blockage – “Come on!
 It’s time to get serious and do as much as we can.”

 Renewable ambition progresses